Intilery/intilery.github.io/docs/apis/api.md

 ### Path Parameters

-You can determine the values of your clientId, accountId and BRANDID from the URL of your login to the Intilery platform:
+You can determine the values of your clientId, accountId and brandId from the URL of your login to the Intilery platform:

 If you have only a single account this will be: `clientId.intilery.com` and your `accountid`